Feel like healthy groceries cost a fortune? Get my top tools for saving time and money grocery shopping. Click Here for free instant access.

-If you’re searching for a more natural version of the holidays, it can be a little daunting to find gifts for toddlers that are quality, sustainable, local, non-toxic, low clutter, and affordable.
+If you’re searching for a simpler version of the holidays, it can be a little daunting to find gift ideas for kids that are quality, non-toxic, low clutter, and affordable.

 1. A Special Outing

 Your time is the most meaningful thing you can give the child in your life this holiday season.

 Create a special outing that the two of you can enjoy together.
 The memories created while spending time together will last infinitely longer than anything you can put under a Christmas tree.

 Give the gift of a family membership or season pass to a local zoo, water park, theme park, or museum.

 Many memberships are set up to include the whole family and even a couple of guests.

 Kids love music!
 BabyE starts dancing as soon as he sees I’m about to turn on the tunes.

 Art supplies are a great option for clutter-free gifts because they’re consumable.